erichgess/erichgess.github.io/content/posts/2021/08/30/braid-error-handling.md

 (e.g. the `?` operator will implicitly call `into` to convert an error from the call site to the surrounding functions error type). <This was not touched upon earlier>
 1. How do I aggregate multiple errors together?

-For the first question: I can create an enum that covers the different classes of errors that will happen in my code.
-Each submodule represents a key domain within the compiler and will have very different types of errors from other modules: so I will create an error enum for each module.
-One pattern that I've seen is the use of an `ErrorKind` inner value, but I do not yet know if this will be used in my code.

-An error needs to provide enough information that a user can fix what caused the error with minimal effort.
-Obviously, this will include a text message explaining the nature of the error.
-And this will also need to tell the user where the source of the error is in the input file.
-The error also should include any lexemes, syntacts, or semantic information that is related to the error: e.g., if a undeclared variable is used then the error message should include the variable name.

-The error information should have as little impact on the surrounding code as possible.
-The biggest problem with my use of `String` is that I have to write `format!` expressions in my code and deal with injecting the line number into the string.
-Which is tedious and fills my code with lots of error messages.
-Ideally, creating an error value would simply extract the line information from contextual data.

 ## What Will I Do In The Future?
 1. Think within submodules.
 Submodules provide a nice boundary for defining what the